 What is the Children’s Museum of Indianapolis?

-With over 130,000 exhibits, the Children’s Museum of Indianapolis is about much more than just play.
+With more than 130,000 exhibits, the Children’s Museum of Indianapolis is about much more than just play.
 Opportunities for learning, exploring – and yes, playing – are around every corner, both inside and out.
-I recently had the opportunity to spend a couple of days to see for myself.
-What did I discover?
-That the Children’s Museum is fun for adults as well as kids.
+Even better, it’s just as much fun for adults as it is for kids.

 Calling all dinosaur lovers!
 Here are full-sized dinosaur skeletons and you can touch a real T-Rex bone and talk to an actual paleontologist.
 Check out specimens like Bucky, the teenaged T-Rex and Dracorex Hogwartsia.
 Yes, there is actually a dinosaur named for the Harry Potter world!
 Dracorex Hogwartsia means, “Dragon King of Hogwarts” and you can see a skeleton of this intriguing dinosaur here.